FrankVerdi/PypeIt/doc/tutorials/focas_howto.rst

 The dashed red line is the S/N threshold set by the :ref:`findobjpar`, and the green circle marks the spatial position of the detected object.
 This plot is useful to assess if the object was correctly detected and if the S/N threshold (``snr_thresh``) set is appropriate for the observation.
+You will note that there were 3 objects rejected because we restricted the code to find only 2 objects in the science frame.
 See :ref:`object_finding` for further details.

 Flexure
 -------